bmstu-iu9/simple-refal-distrib/docs/3-basics.en.md

 that the keyword `$ENTRY` must precede the `Go` (or `GO`) program entry point.

 There is a single function Go _sentence_ in the second string.
-A sentence is a rule, which defines how to put up the function value on an argument subset.
+A sentence is a rule, which defines how to put the value of a function in a subset of arguments.
 A function can consist of several sentences, each ends with a `;` sign (a semicolon).
 A semicolon may not be used at the end of the last sentence.

-Any sentence consists of two parts – _the left part, a pattern_, which describes a value subset of the function argument on which the sentence is applied.
-And _the right part, a result_ that describes the function value on the subset.
+Any sentence consists of two parts – _the left part, a pattern_, which describes a value subset of the function argument that the sentence is applied to.
+And _the right part, a result_ that describes the function value in the subset.
 The left and the right parts are divided by `=` (equality) sign.

-Note. _In the future we will consider the extended Refal syntax in which sentence syntax will be more complicated._
+Note. _In the future, we will consider the extended Refal syntax, in which the sentence syntax will be more complicated._

-The sentence in the program `hello.ref` means that it can be applied on an empty function argument only (there is nothing before the equality).
-The `/* empty */` comment stresses the fact.
+The sentence in the program `hello.ref` means that it can be applied to an empty function argument only (there is nothing before the equality).
+The `/* empty */` comment highlights the fact.
 The right side describes the `Go` function definition with an empty argument as the result of the `Prout` function computing.
 A sequence of signs `Hello, World!` is transferred to it.
-A function call on Refal is written with angle brackets `<` and `>`.
+A function call in Refal is written with angle brackets `<` and `>`.
 The function name has to be placed after the opening brace.

 The function Prout computes “emptiness” with any argument.
 However, its implementation has some side effects.
-It prints an argument on the screen.
+It prints an argument.
 That is why it is called.

 Almost all Refal programs are written actually for these side effects.
-After the function `Go` (or `GO`) computing the result is discarded and the program is completed.
+After calculating the  `Go` (or `GO`) function the result is discarded and the program is completed.
 The user sees only what was displayed on the screen by the function `Prout`, recorded to files or transferred “out” of the computing process by other ways.

 Note. _There are exceptions.
 On the one hand, these are automated tests (autotests) – programs that launch the testing function, check its result and are finalized.
-If this verification is successful the program is just completed.
-In another case the program termites by a fail-safe.
-The tests run environment can distinguish these two cases and inform the user unsuccessful runs.
-Another example are researches in the field of automatic program conversion and verification (e.g. by supercompilation).
+If this verification is successful the program silently terminates.
+In another case the program crashes with an error.
+The tests run environment can distinguish between these two cases and inform the user about failed launches.
+Another example is research in the field of automatic program conversion and verification (e.g. by supercompilation).
 In this case, an interesting math function is written in Refal.
 It is fed to the tool (e.g Refal-5 supercompiler SCP4 (\[1], \[2], \[3])) and then the conversion result or